Sharan3009/attendance-app-react-native/Readme.md

 * It will show you your emulators list and select that.
 This will open and run the emulated device.

-### Making build of react-native to check if everything works fine.
+### Making build of react-native to check if everything works fine (Android).

 * Go to the react-native project directory from terminal.
 From there `cd android`
 * try making the build first, by executing `gradlew assembleRelease`.
 If everything works fine it means setup is completed.
 If it throws error related to licensing then you can go to the `tools` folder in `Sdk` and from there run the command `sdkmanager --licenses`.
 This will accept all the licenses through a process.
 (This will work for Jdk 8 only, Jdk 11 has removed the modules support and will not work).

+### Making build of react-native to check if everything works fine (IOS).
+- run the command `react-native bundle --entry-file index.js --platform ios --dev false --bundle-output ios/main.jsbundle --assets-dest ios`

 # Debugging